Social Icons

 Directed by Malcom Lee

-The night school is a cool movie.
-I’m not much of a fan of Hart’s kind of comedy, but this drama setup was fun to watch.
-He playing a struggling man trying to get his life in order so as to keep his life in order was just epic to see.
+Night School is a cool movie.
+I’m not usually a fan of Kevin Hart’s style of comedy, but this drama setup was fun to watch.
+Seeing him play a struggling man trying to get his life together to keep it on track was just epic, his acting performance was top-notch.

-The movie plot is about a man named Teddy Walker (Kevin Hart).
-Teddy drops out of school when he discovers he struggles when he has to concentrate in tests.
-He decided to take his life in his hands and make it without his GED.
+The plot follows a man named Teddy Walker (Kevin Hart).
+Teddy drops out of school after realizing he struggles to concentrate during tests.
+He decides to take his life into his own hands and make it without a GED.

-Years later he becomes a successful salesman at a barbecue grill store.
-He is also in a relationship with a wealthy woman named Lisa.
-In order to keep his status up with her he develops schemes to make it possible to keep up with her lifestyle.
+Years later, he becomes a successful salesman at a barbecue grill store.
+He’s also in a relationship with a wealthy woman named Lisa.
+To keep up with her lifestyle, he develops schemes to maintain his status.
 Teddy was living way above his means, but he was in love and wanted to marry Lisa.

-After a good proposal turned his office into a fire hazard, Teddy was out of work.
-His boss bailed on the company and Teddy now has to get another job, while lying to Lisa that everything is great.
+After a proposal gone wrong turns his office into a fire hazard, Teddy loses his job.
+His boss bails on the company, and now Teddy has to find another job while lying to Lisa that everything is fine.

-His best friend Marvin offers him a job in his company if Teddy can get a GED.
-Teddy believing that he can charm his way into getting anything he wants starts to front the job title.
-He convinces himself that he can get his old school to give him a certificate without doing the work.
+His best friend, Marvin, offers him a job at his company—but only if Teddy can get a GED.
+Teddy, believing he can charm his way into anything, tries to front the job title.
+He convinces himself he can get his old school to give him a certificate without doing the work.

-He shows up at the school to discover that someone he once bullied who hates him is the new principal.
-That was not the only obstacle, the Night School teacher (Tiffany Haddish) was also not falling for any of Teddy’s charms.
+When he shows up at the school, he discovers that someone he once bullied—who now hates him—is the new principal.
+That’s not the only obstacle; the night school teacher (Tiffany Haddish) also isn’t falling for any of Teddy’s charms.

-Teddy now faced with the problem of doing the work, still wants to find a shortcut to getting his GED.
+Now faced with the reality of actually doing the work, Teddy still tries to find shortcuts to getting his GED.

-The movie never goes the way you would expect which is cool and entertaining.
-Directed by Malcolm Lee (Spike Lee’s brother) and his last film which he did with Tiffany Haddish Girls Trip (2017) was also cool to see.
+The movie never goes the way you’d expect, which makes it cool and entertaining.
+Directed by Malcolm Lee (Spike Lee’s brother), whose last film with Tiffany Haddish, Girls Trip (2017), was also great, this one is worth checking out.

 0 comments: